 “Many inmates with infections do not want to pay medical fees.
-Given the current epidemic that the nurse Judy Foster does recognize, most medical fees are now being waived in “F” dorm.
+Given the current epidemic that the nurse Julie Foster does recognize, most medical fees are now being waived in “F” dorm.
 It may be a combination of two problems: Bacterial, and a form of scabies.
 We need the Dept of Health to inspect whether the cause is from the water, food preparation, or air ducts.

-Judy Foster is working to solve the problem while Chief Jailer Captain Sharon Price is working to conceal the problem, angrily denying facts of liability in the presence of myself, the nurse, and guards.
+Julie Foster is working to solve the problem while Chief Jailer Captain Sharon Price is working to conceal the problem, angrily denying facts of liability in the presence of myself, the nurse, and guards.

 F dorm is housing mostly inmates from Cauldwell County, and predictably they show signs of infection, digestive disorders, and skin conditions within 10 days in the facilities.”

 “In F dorm, there is a permanent puddle under the common sink.
 The painted cement floor is very slippery when wet.
 I saw 60 year old Kevin Drew slip and fall – he was hurt for a week.
 The skylight also leaks when it rains.

 Thick dust clings to every vertical surface – walls and pillars – 15 feet high.
 Filth on horizontal surfaces – especially in the air ducts – is even thicker accumulation.
 It appears that the ventilation system is badly in need of service.
 Ventilation and temperature are affected by closing the food trap near the door: It has been closed to punish us for reaching out the hole to obtain sheets and bedding.
 Closing the trap door restricts air flow and raises the temperature.